 Shrimp Pad Thai Salad

-This Pad Thai Salad recipe features a healthy salad, fit as a main course.
+Bursting with plenty of lean protein from the shrimp, this Pad Thai Salad recipe is fit as a main course.
 This recipe is courtesy of celebrity chef Bobby Flay’s new cookbook Bobby Flay Fit: 200 Recipes for a Healthy Lifestyle.

 - Learn how to make a spicy, nutty salad dressing